 Most businesses these days heavily rely on software applications to keep their operations smoothly running.

-Email, chat, task management system, and customer support applications are all in the cloud.
+Email, chat, task management systems, and customer support applications are all in the cloud.
 Losing access to these systems can make a workplace come to a complete stop.

 With both small and large businesses heavily relying on cloud applications, employees could be left with barely anything to do while they wait for the servers to be up and running.
 When the servers are down and the work is suspended, companies are still bound to pay employee salaries.
 There are tangible costs involved with paying employees to do nothing.